Targeted Resume Examples & Template to Personalize

 Work Experience

+There are a couple ways to tailor a resume work history section.
 Usually, each experience entry is broken down into two parts: the responsibilities and the key achievements.

+In the responsibilities section, don’t just list each task you performed.
 Rather, highlight a few of your duties that are most similar to the job you’re applying for—especially if you’re changing careers.
 Use action verbs to begin each job responsibility entry.

-Let’s look at two achievements for someone who’s leaving their barista job to become a graphic designer:
+In the key achievements area, you’ll want to use numbers to prove your knowledge.
+Look at the two achievements I made for someone who’s leaving their barista job to become a graphic designer:

 Good Example